MCT: A Guide to the Fat That Helps You Lose Weight

 Keto Coffee: Use a teaspoon of creamy MCT oil in your coffee.
 Unlike regular MCT oil, which separates when mixed with water, creamy MCT oil is water soluble and mixes easily into both hot and cold liquids.
 Creamy MCT oil has all the same nutritional properties of regular MCT oil but has the added benefit of being easier to digest.

 Salad Dressings: Some people may like to lean on olive oil, but I love adding Organic MCT Oil to my salad dressings as an easy way to sneak in more of these healthy fats.
-Our organic MCT oil is made through a gentle enzymatic process that purifies and concentrates the valuable fats your brain and body crave.
+Look for MCT oil that is made through a gentle enzymatic process that purifies and concentrates the valuable fats your brain and body crave.

 MCT Oil Summary: